Taggart’s Time: Florida State coach tackles dream job

 “He’s more personable with the players,” running back Cam Akers said.
 “He’s a real standup guy.
 He holds everybody accountable on and off the field.”

 The cupboard is never totally bare at Florida State and Taggart does have some pieces in place to make things interesting in the ACC.
-Cam Akers ran for over 1,000 yards last season and Deondre Francois has reclaimed his starting job at quarterback after suffering a knee injury in last year’s opener.
+Cam Akers ran for over 1,000 yards last season and Francois has reclaimed his starting job at quarterback.

-The defense returns only four starters but has one of the conference’s top defensive backs in cornerback Levonte Taylor.
+The defense returns only four starters but has one of the conference’s top defensive backs in cornerback Levonta Taylor.

 “If they win (against Virginia Tech) and they look good doing it,” Herbstreit said, “they’ll go in the blink of an eye from a team that’s kind of been overlooked to a team that all of a sudden everybody’s worried about after 60 minutes of football.”